 While it was special inside the park, life outside it was special as well.
 My grandmother lived on Westfield Avenue, a street traversing one of the nearby hills.
 From one of her windows, you could see the Dips as they made the hairpin turn near Route 19.
 We used to sit at the window with small opera glasses to watch the people screaming on the Dips as they flew by.
 On warm summer nights, from my house on the other end of West View, you could still hear the toot of the train when you were tucked into bed.

-It was sad to see the park’s popularity decline and eventually be demolished and replaced with a shopping center.
-But like a loved one who has grown old and passed on, you don’t think of them in their decline, but in their heyday.
+It was sad to see the park’s popularity decline, and it eventually be demolished and replaced with a shopping center.
+But like a loved one who has grown old and passed on, you don’t remember in their decline, but in their heyday.

 Sometimes when I’m stopped on Route 19, I look over to where the park used to be, and I try to remember what it was like to be there.
 Crumbling buildings don’t spring to mind.
 Instead, I see happy people streaming into the park.
 I smell the “egg water” and popcorn.
 I hear the toot of the train and the clack, clack, clack of the Dips as the car climbs the first hill, and the moment of suspenseful silence before it plunges.
 I hear the screams of the riders and feel my stomach rise.
 And in the rush of excitement, I’m reminded that West View Park is not gone.
 It resides in the hearts of all who ever followed the red metal arrow “West View Park” signs to my hometown, and who delighted in seeing their school picnic’s name emblazoned on the park’s big marquee.